Fetching Metrics

 {

-getAvailableMetrics(product: SANAPI plan: PRO)
+getAvailableMetrics(product: SANAPI plan: BUSINESS_PRO)

 }